Bhuvan171/Histogram-Equalizaer/README.md

 # CUDA Histogram Equalization for RGB Images

 ## Project Description
 This project implements a GPU-accelerated Histogram Equalization pipeline for RGB images using CUDA.
-Unlike standard grayscale equalization, this application preserves color information by converting images to the YCbCr color space, applying equalization only to the Luminance (Y) channel, and reconstructing the RGB image.
+Unlike standard grayscale equalization, this application preserves color information by converting images to the YCbCr color space(Y is brightness and Cb and Cr are the color of the image), applying equalization only to the Luminance (Y) channel, and reconstructing the RGB image.

 The pipeline performs the following steps:
 1.  **Load:** Reads RGB images (JPG, PNG) from an input directory using `stb_image`.
 2.  **Transfer:** Moves image data to GPU global memory.
 3.  **Histogram Calculation (Kernel):** Computes the histogram of the Y channel luminance.
-4.  **CDF Calculation (Host):** Calculates the Cumulative Distribution Function (CDF) on the CPU.
+4.  **CDF Calculation (Host):** Calculates the Cumulative Distribution Function (CDF) on the CPU.We need the CDF to map the YCbCr images back to the RGB gamut
 5.  **Equalization & Reconstruction (Kernel):** Maps old luminance values to new values using the CDF and converts YCbCr back to RGB in a single pass.
 6.  **Save:** Writes the processed images to an output directory.